 Gosford City Council

-For - Mayor & CEO
+–Attention: Clr Jane Smith (Mayor Central Coast Council)

+and Gary Murphy CEO Central Coast Council

 Email – Mayor@centralcoast.nsw.com.au

-Dear Mayor,
+Dear Clr Smith,

 Re: Squash future/premises on the Central Coast (CC) – Meeting:

-A meeting with you is requested asap to discuss Crown land sharing at Gosford Tennis Club (GTC - 60yrs established) at West Gosford & also beside Wyong Tennis Club (WTC - 100yrs established) on Council land.
-Ie two premises
+I am writing to you to seek a meeting with you and the CEO, Gary Murphy, A meeting with you is requested to discuss Crown land sharing at Gosford Tennis Club (GTC - 60yrs established) at West Gosford & also adjacent to Wyong Tennis Club (WTC - 100yrs established) on Council land.
+Ie two premises.

+The meeting would include a representative from each of the two tennis organisations, myself and Tony Turner from Central Coast Squash.
+We ask that we meet with you as a matter of some urgency, for reasons I have detailed in this letter.

 Impetus